About Me: Your guide to Healing and Authentic Living

 I know how hard it is to find the right trauma therapist.
 My journey has been much like yours: one of deep healing, growth, and eventually finding myself amidst the messiness.
 I have sat in your seat, experiencing the hopelessness of surviving while quietly falling apart, even as the outside world saw someone thriving.

-This personal journey led me to specialize in helping women like you: high-achieving, successful individuals who have quietly endured childhood trauma, toxic relationships, and deep emotional neglect.
+This personal journey led me to specialize in helping women like you: successful individuals, hyper independent, driven, deep survival patterns designed to mask what was quietly endured with childhood trauma, toxic relationships, and deep emotional neglect.
 You’re often described as "strong" or "put together," the friend everyone leans on.
 You are used to surviving, to holding everything together for your family and your job, even when no one sees the immense cost to you.
 If you grew up needing to earn love by being perfect, if your safety depended on keeping others happy, and if you are exhausted from performing a version of yourself that is not quite real... you are in the right place.

 I understand the nuances of this journey on a deeply personal level.
 Healing from emotional and psychological abuse, particularly narcissistic abuse recovery, has been one of the hardest things for me to navigate.
 It was a deep cut to my own psyche.
 Growing up with it, I intimately knew the patterns, how it drew me in, and the acute level of betrayal I experienced.
-I felt I was losing my mind.
-You blame yourself, until one day, you find yourself in a therapy room creating a space letting learn how to save yourself.
+I felt homeless in my body and like I was failing in being my own person; failing at how to live.
+You blame yourself, until one day, you find yourself in a therapy room creating a space to just be.
+Learning how to give yourself permission to save yourself.
 It’s my story, and why I’m so passionate about guiding others through their own healing as an intuitive trauma therapist.

 Why I Do This Work: Healing What Was Hidden